 That doesn’t mean all Marines get their value and worth from being a Marine, but I know me, and I knew there was a good chance it would go to my head.
 If you’re considering the Marines, go for it, but keep your humility about you.

-Making fun of other branches is a fun brotherly/sisterly love that everyone can appreciate.
-It’s a weird respect thing that only military members understand.
+Making fun of other branches is a fun brotherly/sisterly love everyone can appreciate.
+It’s a weird respect thing only military members understand.
 The fact that we can talk trash about each other and still love each other may seem strange to the average civilian, but it’s part of our way of life… and it really is fun.

 The being said…